List of awards and nominations received by Within Temptation: Netherlands Film Festival

 The Netherlands Film Festival is an annual film festival held in the Dutch city of Utrecht.
 Within Temptation has received five nominations for their short films released alongside The Unforgiving.

 The Rocks Awards

 The Rocks is an annual awards ceremony held by Planet Rock, a British rock music radio station.
 The nominees are selected by the radio station and the winner by public vote Within Temptation has been nominated once.

 Revolver Golden Gods

 The Revolver Golden Gods Awards are an annual awards ceremony held by Revolver, an American hard rock and heavy metal magazine.
 Within Temptation has won one time.

 TMF Awards

 The TMF Awards were arranged by now inoperative international television channel The Music Factory and had both Belgian and Dutch ceremonies.
 Within Temptation received two awards from the Belgian ceremonies and four awards from the Dutch.

 World Music Awards

-The World Music Awards is an annual international awards show founded in 1989 that honours recording artists based on worldwide sales figures provided by the International Federation of the Phonographic Industry (IFPI).
-Within Temptation has received two times the best-selling award and has three nominations in the classificatory categories.
+The World Music Awards was an annual international awards show founded in 1989 that honoured recording artists based on worldwide sales figures provided by the International Federation of the Phonographic Industry (IFPI).